sugoiJS/core/README.md

 ## Policies (Guards)

-SugoiJS™ provides policy which can be use for guarding any function on the server.
+SugoiJS provides policy which can be use for guarding any function on the server.

 The Policies use by two simple steps: